For the last 30 years, many of us have watched the Simpsons on our screens every night.

 There are 662 episodes in total, meaning that we have watched almost 250 hours of The Simpsons since 1989.
 It would take just over ten days to watch all of the episodes.

-The locals of Springfield have had an array of different jobs, from working at the DMV to running a nuclear powerplant.
-But which of our favourite yellow characters has earnt the most money over the past 30 years?
+The locals of Springfield have had an array of different jobs, from working at the DMV to running a nuclear power plant.
+But which of our favourite yellow characters has earned the most money over the past 30 years?